apache/airflow-client-python/dev/README_RELEASE_CLIENT.md

 ## Sources check

-The code of the Python Client is generated using Open API generator and the generated code is committed to the repository, therefore the Source code check should consist of two steps:
+The code of the Python Client is generated using OpenAPI generator and the generated code is committed to the repository, therefore the Source code check should consist of two steps:

 1. Checkout the release tag of the "airflow-client-python"